McAuliffe files paperwork to run but says no decision made

 Many longtime lawmakers have urged McAuliffe to run again for governor, but it’s unclear how broad his support is among Democratic primary voters.
 McAuliffe proudly governed as a centrist and some of his business-friendly policies and actions as governor may alienate the party’s progressive wing.

 Other announced Democratic candidates for governor include state Sen. Jennifer McClellan and Del.
-Jennifer Carroll-Foy, either of whom would be the nation’s first African American woman to lead a state.
+Jennifer Carroll Foy, either of whom would be the nation’s first African American woman to lead a state.

+Carroll Foy blasted McAuliffe as out of touch and and too cozy with corporate interests after his filing was made public.

+“The politics of the past are not change we need, and the politicians of the past won’t save us,” she said in a statement.

 Virginia bars governors from seeking consecutive terms.
 McAuliffe’s successor, Gov. Ralph Northam, is set to leave office at the start of 2022.